Skip to content

 AI answering services can perform basic conflict screening during the initial call by asking specific questions.
 For litigation matters: who is the opposing party?
 For conveyancing: who is the other side's lawyer?
 For family law: has your spouse retained counsel?

 This front-line screening catches obvious conflicts (prospect wants to sue your current client) before you waste time on detailed intake.
-The AI flags the conflict in its summary so you can decline representation immediately rather than discovering the issue three days later during formal conflicts review.
+The AI flags the conflict in its call summary so you can decline representation immediately rather than discovering the issue three days later during formal conflicts review.

 When Does Your Phone Ring vs When Does AI Answer?

-For lawyers, this matters because you can still take urgent calls from judges, barristers, and existing clients while AI handles unknown numbers and new prospects.
+For lawyers, this matters because you can still take urgent calls from judges, barristers, and existing clients while the AI handles unknown numbers and new prospects.
 Most legal answering services force you to choose: either answer everything yourself or send everything to the service.
 Conditional forwarding gives you both.

 What's the Actual Cost Comparison?